viant/bqtail/README.md

 function return no error.
 Number of Cloud Function retries is controlled by config.MaxRetries (3 by default).

-**Recoverable** are error caused by datafile corruption or schema related issue.
+**Recoverable** are any errors caused by datafile corruption or schema related issue.
 When any corrupted related issued are detected, affected files are excluded from the batch and move to CorruptedFileURL location (defined on  rule or global config level), the remaining files in the batch are reloaded.